looker-open-source/looker-query-insights/query-insights-extension/README.md

    VERTEX_BIGQUERY_MODEL_ID=<This is the model id that you want to use for prediction>
    ```

-4. Start the development server (Skip this step if you aren't changing the UI code, and proceed to the next step then deployment)
+5. Start the development server (**Skip this step if you aren't changing the UI code, and proceed to the next step then to deployment**)
    **IMPORTANT** If you are running the extension from a VM or another remote machine, you will need to Port Forward to the machine where you are accessing the Looker Instance from (ie. If you are accessing Looker from your local machine, run the following command there.).
 Here's a boilerplate example for port forwarding the remote port 8080 to the local port 8080:
    `ssh username@host -L 8080:localhost:8080`.